Joyce Meyer: Early life

-Meyer was born Pauline Joyce Hutchison in south St. Louis in 1943.
+Meyer was born Pauline Joyce Hutchison in South St. Louis, on June 4, 1943.
 Her father went into the army to fight in World War II soon after she was born.
 She has said in interviews that he began sexually abusing her upon his return, and discusses this experience in her meetings.
-To this day, she speaks with a working-class St. Louis accent.

 A graduate of O'Fallon Technical High School in St. Louis, she married a part-time car salesman shortly after her senior year of high school.
 The marriage lasted five years.
 She maintains that her husband frequently cheated on her and persuaded her to steal payroll checks from her employer.
 They used the money to go on a vacation to California.
 She states that she returned the money years later.
 After her divorce, Meyer frequented local bars before meeting Dave Meyer, an engineering draftsman.
-They were married on January 7, 1967.
+They were married on January 7, 1967, Meyer was 23 at that time.